NLnetLabs/krill-manual/source/cli.rst

 krillc children info
 --------------------

-Show info for a child (id and resources).
+Show info for a child: state, id certificate info and resources.
+The "state" can either be "active", or "suspended".

 Example CLI: